Julia-SE/matrix-analysis/README.md

 # matrix-analysis
 Matrix Analysis of Structures

 The current goal is to create a complete matrix analysis library that is simple to use.
-No optimizations or parellel computing is being considered at this time.
+Optimizations/parellel computing is not a primary concern.